Hemmbry333/imisstheoldx/README.md

-It replaces every instance of Kanye in Kanye West's song "I love Kanye".
+It replaces every instance of Kanye in his song "I Love Kanye".
+It creates an audio file of text as well!